nowo-tech/ComposerUpdateHelper/docs/UPGRADING.md

    ```

 2. **Automatic migration**: If you have an existing `generate-composer-require.ignore.txt` file, it will be automatically migrated to `generate-composer-require.yaml` during the update.
+   - **v2.0.2+**: Migration works even if YAML already exists (if YAML is empty or template-only)
+   - Migration is skipped if YAML has user-defined packages (to prevent data loss)

 3. Verify the migration:
    ```bash